SebLKMa/HackersDelight/README.md

 192.168.234.129
 ```

-Go to the `httpserver` directory, do `chmod +x httpserver` of the binary is not executable.
+Go to the `httpserver` directory, do `chmod +x httpserver` if the binary is not executable.
 Then run the server.
 ```sh
 $ ./httpserver